Richard "Dick" Swete Founder of the Serapis Project

 Archaeological Diver & Conservation Specialist

 Ms. Norine Carroll will act as an archaeological diver, in addition to serving as a conservation specialist for the project.
-Ms. Carroll holds a BA in literature and art history from The City University of New York at Queens College, and an MA in Museum Studies with a specialty in object conservation from the State University of New York at F.I.T.
+Ms. Carroll holds a MA in Museum Studies with a specialty in object conservation from the State University of New York at F.I.T.
 Ms. Carroll is equally at home on land, or beneath the sea.
 Her many skills as an archaeologist have enabled her to work on every facet of both maritime and terrestrial archaeological projects along the eastern seaboard of United States, as well as in the Caribbean, Asia and the Near East.
 She has worked as a freelance conservator, museum consultant, archivist, and field archaeologist, since 1992.
-Her focus as a conservator has been on materials from maritime archaeological sites in the Caribbean, Turkey, Israel, and North America.
-She is currently working as a conservator for the Smithsonian Institution's National Museum of Natural History
+Her position as conservator at The Smithsonian Institution's National Museum of Natural History and The National Museum of the American Indian exposed her to archaeological and ethnographic collections from across the world, with a special focus on the Americas.
+Norine is currently honored to hold the position of Collections Manager/Research Associate at The Archaeology Institute at the University of West Florida (UWF) in Pensacola, Florida.
+There she is managing the numerous archaeological collections that UWF has excavated from both maritime and terrestrial archaeology sites from the Gulf Coast Region of the United States as well the state of Georgia.

 Michael Krivor